dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 :::image type="content" source="media/navigationpage/popping.png" alt-text="Popping a page from the navigation stack." border="false":::

-A `NavigationPage` consists of a navigation bar, with the `ContentPage` object being displayed below the navigation bar.
+A `NavigationPage` consists of a navigation bar, with the active page being displayed below the navigation bar.
 The following diagram shows the main components of the navigation bar:

 :::image type="content" source="media/navigationpage/components.png" alt-text="NavigationPage components." border="false":::

 An optional icon can be displayed between the back button and the title.

 Navigation methods are exposed by the `Navigation` property on any `Page` derived types.
 These methods provide the ability to push pages onto the navigation stack, to pop pages from the stack, and to manipulate the stack.

+> [!TIP]
-However, it's recommended that a `NavigationPage` should only be populated with `ContentPage` objects.
+> It's recommended that a `NavigationPage` should only be populated with `ContentPage` objects.

 ### Create the root page